- Procurement and Payment — Quick Reference Guide

 - Important Information for Processing Electronic and Information Technology (EIT) Procurement

 - Announcing the New Supplier Information Packet and Update / Revised Supplier Information Form (AKA Payee Data Record Form STD-204)

 - There have been important changes to the university’s lease policy.
 See the following Memo for details.

-Please find an updated Procurement and Payments — Quick Reference Guide (Accounts Payable Website).
+Please find an updated SDSU Quick Reference Guide — Procurement and Payment.
 A highlight of updates is as follows:

 - Due to the successful pilot this summer of the direct payment process for food purchases, Purchase Orders (PO’s) are no longer required for any college or department for these transactions.

 - A list of frequently used natural accounts with descriptions of intended use has been added to the Quick Reference Guide.
 Some descriptions have changed from what has been previously communicated due to changing reporting requirements of the CSU System.

 - A new natural account for hospitality expenditures has been created — 66025.
 Any supplies or services meeting SDSU’s Hospitality Policy should be recorded to this natural account and be submitted with a Hospitality Justification Form.